Synonym(s)

 DefinitionThis section has been translated automatically.

-Helichrysi flos, sand immortelle, also known as dysentery flower or yellow cat's paw, is a drug collected shortly before flowering and dried from the flowers of the plant, which is used in herbal medicinal products for the treatment of dyspeptic complaints.
-Quality Drug Codex (DAC).
+Helichrysi flos, flowers of the sand immortelle, is a drug collected and dried from the flowers of the plant shortly before flowering, which is used in herbal medicinal products for the treatment of dyspeptic complaints.

 HMPC monograph: Traditional-use: internally for mild digestive complaints, bloating, flatulence